burnsco/reddit-clone/README.md

 ### Reddit Clone

-## Using React, Graphql, Styled Components and more!
+## Using React, GraphQL, Styled Components and more!